docsforadobe/javascript-tools-guide/docs/integrating-external-libraries/defining-entry-points-for-direct-access.md

 The variant data does not support JavaScript objects.
 The following data types are allowed:

 - `undefined`
-- `Boolean`
+- Boolean
 - `double`
-- `string` - Must be UTF-8 encoded.
+- String - Must be UTF-8 encoded.
 The library must define an entry point [ESFreeMem()](#externalobject-functions-esfreemem), which ExtendScript calls to release a returned string pointer.
 If this entry point is missing, ExtendScript does not attempt to release any returned string data.
 - `Script` - A string to be evaluated by ExtendScript.
 Use to return small JavaScript scripts that define arbitrarily complex data.

 If, when a function is invoked, a supplied parameter is undefined, ExtendScript sets the data type to `undefined` and does not attempt to convert the data to the requested type.